ningchencontact/azure-docs.zh-tw/articles/azure-functions/durable/durable-functions-custom-orchestration-status.md

 ## <a name="sample-use-cases"></a>範例使用案例

 > [!NOTE]
-> 下列範例示範如何使用和 JavaScript 中C#的自訂狀態功能。 這些C#範例是針對 Durable Functions 2.x 而撰寫的，與 Durable Functions 1.x 不相容。 如需版本之間差異的詳細資訊，請參閱[Durable Functions 版本](durable-functions-versions.md)一文。
+> The following samples show how to use custom status feature in C# and JavaScript.
+The C# examples are written for Durable Functions 2.x and are not compatible with Durable Functions 1.x.
+For more information about the differences between versions, see the [Durable Functions versions](durable-functions-versions.md) article.

 ### <a name="visualize-progress"></a>進度視覺化